d5aa962e/Transroc/Lessons_Learned.md

 # Lessons Learned

-Being a "Digital" person, I assumed there would be challenges in building out a RF project.
-I was pleasantly surprised that the analog and RF aspects of the build went surprisingly smoothly.
+Being a "Digital" person, I assumed there would be challenges in building out an RF project.
+I was pleasantly surprised that the analog and RF aspects of the build went surprisingly smooth.
 There were a few Lessons Learned which are worth noting however:

 #### Design for Manufacturing (cut sheet vs. strip brass)